VCU rumbles to 67-55 win over Syracuse to open Battle 4 Atlantis

 The Orange rolled out to a 7-2 lead in the first four minutes, behind two baskets from Jimmy Boeheim and one from brother Buddy Boeheim.

 But the Rams, near the midway point of the half, went on a 10-0 run to take a 17-12 lead of their own.
-That spurt was lit by a 3 from Tsohonis, his first of the season, and another by Curry.
+That spurt was lit by a 3 from Tsohonis, and another by Curry.

 However, one of the issues that has plagued VCU — turnovers, particularly of the unforced variety — reared its head down the stretch.
 The Rams gave the ball up on four straight possessions as one point.